Algorithms for matrix multiplication via sampling and opportunistic matrix multiplication: Introduction

-Alternatively, there is a randomized reduction from BMM to matrix multiplication over the finite field $GF(2)$: each entry of $B$ with $B_{kj} = 1$ is set to zero with probability $1/2$.
-Then, we compute the matrix product $ \tilde C = A B$ over $GF(2)$, and we have that $\tilde C_{ij} = 1$ with probability $1/2$ whenever $C_{ij} = 1$, whereas $\tilde C_{ij} = 0$ with probability one whenever $C_{ij} = 0$.
-To overcome the randomization step, and obtain the correct matrix $C$ with high probability, we must this procedure for $O( \log (d_1 d_2) )$ times, and take the disjunction over all runs.

-There is also a randomized reduction from WBMM to standard integer multiplication \cite{cite14}; it can be derandomized \cite{cite1}, with only small asymptotic overheads in the running time.

-The main advantage of reducing BMM to matrix multiplication (over $\mathbb Z$ or $GF(2)$) is that, asymptotically, there are a number of very efficient algorithms for the latter problem.
-These are the so-called ``fast matrix multiplication'' algorithms.
-If the matrices are square, then the runtime is $n^{\omega + o(1)}$, where $\omega$ is the linear algebra constant.
-Currently, the best bound \cite{cite7} is $\omega \leq 2.38$, coming from a variant of Coppersmith-Winograd's algorithm \cite{cite4}.
-There are also fast algorithms for rectangular matrix multiplication, although less is known about the runtime bounds \cite{cite5,cite6}.

-Unfortunately, nearly all of the fast matrix multiplication algorithms are completely impractical, since the hidden constants are enormous.
-There are a small handful of algorithms which are efficient \emph{in practice}; by far the most important of these is Strassen's algorithm and its variants, which have runtime $O(n^{\log_2 7})$.
-Depending on the matrix shape, a few rectangular algorithms may also be practical \cite{cite3}.
-There is an extensive literature of optimizing and implementing Strassen's algorithm in various computational platforms, see e.g. \cite{cite9, cite13, cite2}.

-For computation over $GF(2)$, a host of additional optimizations and data structures are possible; for example, the famous method of Four Russians.
-These can often be combined with asymptotically fast algorithms such as Strassen.
-For example, \cite{cite10} provideds an optimized bitsliced algorithm using low-level optimizations at the base levels and Strassen's algorithm for the high-level iterations.

 It seems difficult to make progress on better practical algorithms for matrix multiplication.
-In \cite{kk}, Karppa \& Kaski proposed a novel type of algorithm to break this impasse.
-Instead of reducing BMM directly to matrix multiplication, one reduces to to a randomized ``broken'' or ``opportunistic'' form of matrix multiplication.
-For brevity, we refer to this as \emph{pseudo-multiplication.} This computes only a subset of the $n^3$ terms present in the full matrix multiplication formula.
-This pseudo-multiplication can be computed more efficiently via a variant of Strassen's algorithm.
-The idea is to compute $L$ independent pseudo-multiplications over the integers, obtaining matrices
+In \cite{kk}, Karppa \& Kaski proposed an innovative and novel approach to break this impasse: they described a ``broken'' or ``opportunistic'' form of matrix multiplication, which uses a variant of Strassen's algorithm to compute a tensor which includes a subset of the terms in the full matrix multiplication tensor.
+For brevity, we refer to their algorithm as the \emph{KK algorithm}.
+By iterating for sufficiently many repetitions, this can be used to solve BMM with high probability.
+With appropriate choice of parameters, the overall runtime is $O(n^{\log_2(6+6/7)} \log n) \approx n^{2.776}$, a notable improvement over Strassen.
+See also \cite{cite13} for further details.